Average Settlement For Broken Bone in Car Accident in North Carolina

 Negotiation and Settlement

 During the negotiation phase, personal injury attorneys will work to get a fair settlement based on your medical bills, lost wages, and pain and suffering.
 Don’t accept a low settlement offer, insurance companies will try to pay as little as possible.
-Your lawyer will advocate for you, pushing for a settlement that covers all your losses.
+Your broken bone settlement lawyer will advocate for you, pushing for a settlement that covers all your losses.
 If a settlement is reached, the case will not go to trial.

 Going to Court